Data-Science-for-Linguists-2025/Critical-Role-Analysis/final_report.md

 It took me some time to find inspiration for a project subject.
 I'm glad I was inspired to look into something I personally really enjoy: D&D!<br>

 Sourcing my data was not very difficult.
-Both shows have very dedicated fans who have put in a lot of work to transcribing, editing, organizing, and making the scripts available to the public for use.
+Both shows have very dedicated fans who have put in a lot of work to transcribing, editing, and making the scripts available to the public for use.

 Data cleaning was, by far, the part of this project with the most bumps in the road.
 Those notebooks can be viewed [here](https://nbviewer.org/github/Data-Science-for-Linguists-2025/Critical-Role-Analysis/tree/main/data_processing/).<br>
 This was my first time working with json files, and the CR file was very nested.
 Once I studied up on json normalization, though, getting a base dataframe was just a matter of defining a few functions and testing them out!

 For Critical Role, it was the ["nonspeech"](https://nbviewer.org/github/Data-Science-for-Linguists-2025/Critical-Role-Analysis/blob/main/data_processing/2_cr_cleaning.ipynb#Splitting-and-cleaning) column that was the most time consuming.
 I had several false starts working at it to separate out and get a clean column containing only speech information.
 One early attempt included cloning the speech column entirely with the thought of deleting anything in (brackets) from one and deleting anything not in (brackets) from the other.
-This wasn't quite as simple as that in the end, and I ultimately found the method of creating many small Pandas Series much more productive.
+It wasn't quite as simple as that in the end, and I ultimately found the method of creating many small Pandas Series much more productive.
 I frequently ran into my regex scanning and separating capturing the same index rows multiple times, giving me a duplicate index error, but I fixed it by creating more and more narrow Series and tweaking my regex.
 It took a long while on my first go, but the feeling of when my duplicate index check first cleared with no duplicates was beautiful.

 With the Dimension 20 data there was much more cleanup required.
 The regex routine was less complicated since I'd spent so much time on it before, but the data was more difficult.
 Everything was included in the same column as the speech, and nonspeech information like sound effects was not marked with brackets.
 While this took more time, there were just a few more steps to undertake, seen [here](https://nbviewer.org/github/Data-Science-for-Linguists-2025/Critical-Role-Analysis/blob/main/data_processing/2_aabria_cleaning.ipynb#Concatenating-and-Splitting).

-Even once I had my data in hand I didn't immediately know where to start.
-Only through starting exploration and having conversation did I stumble into my analysis goals and some of my more interesting ideas like the question of jargon.

 ## Data Information

 I ended up with a total of 201 json files (147 CR and 54 D20) in the shape of two dataframes.
 Once all dataframes were in their final forms, this put us at 434,050 rows (or speech turns) in the Critical Role data, and 63,602 turns in the D20 data.
-This includes speech turns that were singularly nonspeech, meaning one turn could just contain (laughter) or something similar.

 The Critical Role data is one full campaign, or adventure, played start to finish over a period of roughly four years.
 The group is made up of one DM and seven consistent players.
 There are a handful of guests who appear for an episode or two who are combined into an "other" category for tidiness sake in my analysis.<br>
 The Dimension 20 data consists of four campaigns of varying lengths, and three seasons of their post-game chat show they do about the episode just played.